 Bio

-I want to spend my time building tools that make people's lives better.
+spend my time building tools to make people's lives better.

 Unlike some programmers, I did not grow up programming.
 I grew up using computers, but I didn't write my first line of code until university.
 I spent most of my time playing basketball and running track.